5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 FROM nyc_restaraunt_inspections.nyc_inspections
 ```

-**Layer 2:** This takes the result from Layer 1 and filters it down to only the photocopies — anything with row_num greater than 1.
-It then pulls out just three identifying columns from those rows:
+**Phase 2:** This filters the result of phase 1 down to only the duplicate rows, anything with a row number greater than 1 and returns three identifying columns to use as the deletion target.

-- CAMIS
-- INSPECTION DATE
-- VIOLATION CODE

-Think of this as creating a **list of photocopies to throw away**.

 ```sql
 SELECT CAMIS, `INSPECTION DATE`, `VIOLATION CODE`